BidnessForB/repo-copy/README.md

   `{"URL":"https://github.com/anotherorg/anotherrepo"}`
  `]`

 The response contains a JSON model of the repositories configuration.
-This is much more complete than that available using either the GitHub v3 or v4 APIs.
+This is more complete than that available using either the GitHub v3 or v4 APIs.
 Currently the configuration returned contains the following elements

  |Element|Desc|